-During the first quarter of 2018, our booking plus net frames orders decreased compared to the fourth quarter of 2017 mainly impacted by sharp decrease in smartphone applications.
-As a result of this readjustment, we entered the second quarter 2018 with a backlog for the quarter lower than the level we had when entering in the first quarter 2018.
-The total backlog for the company however remains quite solid and significantly higher compared to the total backlog we had entering in the second quarter of 2017.
+During the second quarter of 2018, our booking plus net frames orders increased compared to the first quarter of 2018.
+We entered the third quarter 2018 with a backlog higher than the level we had when entering in the second quarter 2018.
 Backlog (including frame orders) is subject to possible cancellation, push back and lower ratio of frame orders being translated into firm orders and, thus, it is not necessarily indicative of the amount of billings or growth to be registered in subsequent periods.